Water Sources#

 - The Cache la Poudre River basin, including the Michigan Ditch and Joe Wright Reservoir system.

-Colorado-Big Thompson Project (CBT)#
+Colorado-Big Thompson Project (C-BT)#

 Cache la Poudre River#